dhata/Cereal_Killer/GameDesignDoc.md

 ## How to Play

-There will be a docked gun at the bottom of the screen in the middle.
-You will shoot at the objects with bubbles.
-There is a limited number of bubbles, and when you run out of bubbles, you die.
+There will be a docked gun at the bottom of the screen.
+You will shoot at the objects with crystals.
+There is a limited number of crystals, and when you run out of crystals, you die.
-For every object you defeat, you get more bubbles.
+For every object you defeat, you get more crystals.
 There is no penalty for missing killing an object or when an object hits the gun.

 ### Equip
 Uses the keys, x, c, and enter
-  1. **x** turns the gun to the left
+  1. **x** moves the gun to the left
-  2. **c** turns the gun to the right
+  2. **c** moves the gun to the right
-  3. **enter** shoots a bubble
+  3. **enter** shoots a crystal

 ## Scoring

 Score will increase by how many objects you kill.
 Points are granted based on the speed of the object killed.
-Each type of object grants a certain number of bubbles.
+Each type of object grants a certain number of crystals.
 Score cannot go down.

 ## Lives

-Player starts with 50 bubbles, decreases 1 bubble for every shot out of the gun, increases bubbles by killing objects.
-Each type of object gives a different bubble reward.
+Player starts with 50 crystals, decreases 1 bubble for every shot out of the gun, increases crystals by killing objects.
+Each type of object gives a different crystal reward.
-The game ends when the player runs out of bubbles.
+The game ends when the player runs out of crystals.

 ## UI Layout
 | Graphic            | Qt Class    | Location         |